untoxa/pico-gb-printer/README.md

 ```
 cmake ..
 ```
-in the build instruction below.
+in the build instructions below.

 ## Build instructions